emosenkis/hide_from_traceback/README.md

 # hide\_from\_traceback

 A simple library for preventing utility functions from appearing in tracebacks.
-Compatible only with CPython 3.
-Bundles `set_exc_info` to avoid reliance on `_testcapi`, which is not included in all Python distributions.
+Requires CPython 3.9+.
+Bundles `set_exc_info` to avoid reliance on `_testcapi`, which is not included in all Python distributions and is needed for Python 3.9 and 3.10.

+Compatibility with other Python implementations should be easy to add for Python 3.11+ since it should mostly consist of skipping building the C extension for those versions.

 ## Installation